 Can an Executive Assistant become a Chief of Staff?

-The Chief of Staff vs. Executive Assistant discussion clearly shows that the Executive Assistant position is junior to a Chief of Staff.
+The Chief of Staff vs. Executive Assistant discussion clearly shows that the Executive Assistant position is junior to the Chief of Staff.

 Is it possible for an Executive Assistant to become a Chief of Staff?